 Facial deformities can be caused either due to soft tissue deficiency or hard tissue deficiency.
 And that diagnosis is made on evaluation by the maxillofacial surgeon on your first visit.
 These could be caused due to a congenital cause such as clefts, various syndromes affecting the development of the face, trauma causing loss of structure.
+The rib graft procedure is a simple surgery if done by trained hands.

 Every iconic building destroyed deserves reconstruction right?
 So what does the craniofacial surgeon do when there is an individual who has the same demand?